dannybynum/CarND-LaneLines-P1/README.md

 ![Image ROI and Raw Lines][imageC]

-_Step 4: Draw a two single continuous lines to represent the left and right lane lines_
+_Step 4: Draw two single continuous lines to represent the left and right lane lines_
 NOTE:  This is my description of how I improved the "draw lines" function, but I didn't put it inside a function.

 The applies some simple logic as it steps through each line defined by the Hough function: